 She then went on to pluck lots of strays while telling me it will take a bit to get to the perfect brow she knows I want.
 The main point she kept honing down on was to avoid your brows like the plague.
 “If you wouldn’t put it in your scalp, then don’t put it in your brows.”
 Well said, Sania.

 She did tell me that the one thing I can put in my brows to fluff them our are natural brow pencils.
+It’s a good alternative to the permanent makeup supplies that some of my friends like to use, I’m not quite ready to make that jump yet so until then I just wanted to see what she had.
+Lucky for me she had something right up my street.
 (She sells a baller pencil that I bought and am now obsessed with.)
 I can promise, my eyebrows look fuller even after a few days of pretty much leaving them alone.

 TL;DR?
 Don’t put any shit in your eyebrows.
 Go visit Sania if you feel like you need more assistance.